-1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 31 December 2021 together with the Auditors' Report.
+1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 31 December 2022 together with the Auditors' Report thereon.

-2. To declare a first and final dividend (one-tier tax-exempt) of 2.0 cents per share and a special dividend (one-tier tax-exempt) of 2.0 cents per share for the year ended 31 December 2021.
-[FY2020: First and final dividend (one-tier tax-exempt) of 1.5 cents per share and no special dividend.]
+2. To declare a first and final dividend (one-tier tax-exempt) of 2.0 cents per share and a special dividend (one-tier tax-exempt) of 1.25 cents per share for the year ended 31 December 2022.
+[FY2021: First and final dividend (one-tier tax-exempt) of 2.0 cents per share and a special dividend (one-tier tax-exempt) of 2.0 cents per share.]

-3. To re-elect the following Directors, who will retire by rotation pursuant to Article 97 of the Constitution of the Company and who will subject themselves for re-election at least once every three years pursuant to Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") and who, being eligible, offer themselves for re-election, as Directors:
+3. To re-elect the following Directors, who will retire by rotation pursuant to Article 97 of the Company's Constitution and who will subject themselves for re-election at least once every three years pursuant to Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") and who, being eligible, offer themselves for re-election, as Directors: